lovef/git-utils/README.md

 usage: git-start [options] newBranch

-    Starts a new branch from the base branch.
+    Starts a new branch.

-    Base branch is
-        origin master if it exists, else
-        master

 where:
     -h  show this help text
-    -s  sync default branch
+    -d  use default branch (origin master or master) -s  sync default branch (if using default branch)
 ```

 ```